What are Sessions in Google Analytics 4?

 For the first request of the session, the Session ID and Current Timestamp are the same, because the Session ID is the Current Session Start Time.

-In-depth Understanding Session in Google Analytics 4
+Read More:Enhanced Client ID (ecid) in Google Analytics 4

-Calculation of the number of Sessions
+Calculation of the Number of Sessions

 The official definition of the number of sessions is: